aws-samples/amazon-ec2-mac-getting-started/apps-and-scripts/README.md

   * Build, test, sign, and publish your Apple apps in the cloud — *forget the Mac-in-a-closet (or under a desk).*
   * And, of course, integrate with device management to enroll and test complex workflows — *before they deploy to your users.*

-On that last one: this workflow is thanks to our recent partnerships—see the recent announcement by AWS and Jamf [here](https://www.jamf.com/resources/press-releases/jamf-works-with-aws-to-manage-and-provide-an-added-layer-of-security-to-amazon-ec2-mac-instances-at-scale/) and the launch blog by Jamf, Wipro, and AWS [here](https://aws.amazon.com/blogs/apn/automate-the-enrollment-of-ec2-mac-instances-into-jamf-pro/).
-The script that’s being run below is called LastMile and enables guided MDM enrollment, with source available [here](lastmile/README.md) (a part of this repository).
+On that last one: this workflow is thanks to our recent partnerships—see the recent announcement by AWS and Jamf **[here](https://www.jamf.com/resources/press-releases/jamf-works-with-aws-to-manage-and-provide-an-added-layer-of-security-to-amazon-ec2-mac-instances-at-scale/)** and the launch blog by Jamf, Wipro, and AWS **[here](https://aws.amazon.com/blogs/apn/automate-the-enrollment-of-ec2-mac-instances-into-jamf-pro/)**.
+The script that’s being run below is called LastMile and enables guided MDM enrollment, with source available **[here](lastmile/README.md) (a part of this repository)**.
 Take a look at the below demo video to see how you can start an EC2 Mac instance, connect to it, and easily enroll it into Jamf, all in a few commands.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=q7wDxF0bLFY" target="_blank"><img src="https://github.com/aws-samples/amazon-ec2-mac-getting-started/raw/main/img/m1_and_lastmile_preview.png" width="800" alt="YouTube preview of Amazon EC2 Mac M1 and script LastMile"/></a>

 ---
-#### If you are an experienced user in AWS, awesome!
-[Check out our guide to starting your first EC2 Mac instance here!](https://github.com/aws-samples/amazon-ec2-mac-getting-started/blob/main/ec2-macos.md)
+#### If you are an experienced user in AWS, awesome! **[Check out our guide to starting your first EC2 Mac instance here!](https://github.com/aws-samples/amazon-ec2-mac-getting-started/blob/main/ec2-macos.md)**

-#### If you’re not experienced in AWS, or don’t speak cloud at all, you’re still awesome!
-Let’s dive deeper together below on what we have to offer, starting with the name: EC2 Mac. ⬇️
+#### If you’re not experienced in AWS, or don’t speak cloud at all, **you’re still awesome!** Let’s dive deeper together below on what we have to offer, starting with the name: EC2 Mac. ⬇️
 ---